Weekly live workshop

 Later isn't working.
 You keep delegating the one thing that's about to reshape your whole business.
 You delegate it and hope.
 Hope isn't a strategy.
 You know that better than anyone.

 Here's the truth.
-You don't need to learn to code.
-You're never going to.
-But you need to know what's actually possible, in plain terms, so you can lead this instead of getting briefed on it.
+You don't need to learn to code, you're never going to.
+But you do need to build one real thing yourself, once.
+That's how you go from getting briefed on this to actually leading it.

 Show up.
 See what's possible.
 No commitment.